Shine16/Linorobot-PCB/README.md

 ## Battery power

 Plan was to use a [12v 6800mAH](https://www.aliexpress.com/item/32836166839.html) Li-ion pack as it was the most value for money.
-The pack has an onboard over-discharge, short protection and regulates charging!
+The pack has an onboard over-discharge, short protection and regulates charging to all cells by a single plug connector!
 Connection from battery to the PCB would be by a 5.5x2.1mm barrel plug connector which was designed in.